moooofly/MarkSomethingDown/RabbitMQ managerment 插件过载问题.md

 > `Aggregate data` refers to numerical or non-numerical information that is (1) collected from multiple sources and/or on multiple measures, variables, or individuals and (2) compiled into data summaries or summary reports, typically for the purposes of public reporting or statistical analysis
 >

+> Memory footprint refers to the amount of main memory that a program uses or references while running.
+> In computing, the memory footprint of an executable program indicates its runtime memory requirements, while the program executes.

 刚才反馈的 publish 等曲线掉底的问题，经过 @张斌 确认，结论如下：